How do I get to Timpanogos Cave National Monument?

 There are only 16 people allowed per tour and the waiting area just outside the caves does not accommodate large groups for long periods of time.

 Can we bring food on the cave trail?

 Visitors are welcome to bring snacks and eat along the trail.
-Food or beverages (except water) are not allowed inside the caves.
+Food or beverages are not allowed inside the caves.
 Benches are available along the cave trail.

 What else can I do at the Monument?

-The visitor center has a 22-minute introductory video, interactive touch screen virtual tour, and a book sales area.
+The visitor center has an introductory video, interactive touch screen virtual tour, and a book sales area.
 A free Junior Ranger booklet is available upon request at the visitor center.
 The Canyon Nature Trail, a ¼ mile walk, is across the street at the pedestrian bridge.
-Brochures are available in English and Spanish.
-Free ranger programs including deck talks, walks and talks, evening programs on Friday and Saturdays, and Junior Ranger programs on Saturdays are offered from Memorial Day through Labor Day.
+Free ranger programs including evening programs on Friday and Saturdays, and Junior Ranger programs on Saturdays, offered from Memorial Day through Labor Day.

 Two picnic areas are located in the monument: across the street from the visitor center and Swinging Bridge Picnic area is located ¼ mile down the canyon on the north side of the road.

 Yes, but you do need a valid state fishing license.